danodus/rosco_m68k_io/README.md

 A paint program for the rosco_m68k is available here https://github.com/danodus/XoseraLab/tree/main/paint.
 The cursor can be moved with the mouse and the arrow keys.

-Note: This example does not support the secondary serial port.

 ## Serial Protocol

 Currently, the serial data stream is only from the Arduino to the rosco_m68k.